Skip to content

 These three areas create the most risk.

 Verify the license through CSLB.
 Confirm permit responsibility in writing.
 Review payment terms before signing.
-Be cautious with large deposits, cash only requests, or vague milestone payments.
+Be cautious with large deposits, cash-only requests, or vague milestone payments.

 For more detail, read the license verification guide, permit guide, and bond and insurance guide.